 I don't like canned peas.
-Compared to their bright green fresh counterparts, canned peas are dull in colour, mushy and lacking in that sweet flavour.
-But I still find myself picking them up in supermarkets, particularly during this COVID-19 pandemic.
+Compared to their bright green fresh counterparts, canned peas are dull in colour, mushy and lacking in flavour.
+But I still find myself picking them up in supermarkets from time to time.
 Although they are not as nutritionally dense as fresh or frozen, canned peas still pack a punch.
-But while they work well in stews and curries, on their own, they are all too uninspiring.
+But while they work well in stews and curries, they are all too uninspiring on their own.

 While flicking through my recipe books, I came across Jamie Oliver's 'Braised peas with spring onion and lettuce' from his book, Cook with Jamie.
 It was as if a lightbulb had lit up over my head.
 "This is how I'm going to make canned peas taste good," I thought.

 I ought to warn you that this recipe will probably not produce the best braised peas you have ever tried—for that, you should try Jamie Oliver's recipe.
-But it is a way of making tinned peas taste good.
-It is a useful store-cupboard recipe to use leftovers.
+But it is a way of making tinned peas taste good and a great way to use leftovers.
 It is also great when you can't get fresh or frozen peas.